-(3) Risk monitoring and assurance: The Risk Management Committee ("RMC")is the apex body taking all the decisions regarding risk management activities.
-Theoverall role of RMC is to review risk management process and implementation andeffectiveness of risk mitigation plans.
-The committee comprises of three independentdirectors, the managing director, the business heads and the whole time director.
-Theproceedings of meetings of RMC are discussed at the meetings of the Board of Directorsfrom time to time.
+(3) Risk monitoring and assurance: The Risk Management Committee ("RMC") isthe apex body taking all the decisions regarding risk management activities.
+The overallrole of RMC is to review risk management process and implementation and effectiveness ofrisk mitigation plans.
+The committee comprises of three independent directors, thewhole-time directors and the business heads.
+The proceedings of meetings of RMC arediscussed at the meetings of the Board of Directors from time to time.

 Business risks are classified into Strategic, Operations, Financial and Knowledgerisks, which are further drilled down to market structure, process, systems, legalcompliance, corporate governance and people culture.

 Apart from the internal business risks, the Company is exposed to external risks onaccount of interest rate, foreign exchange, commodity pricing and regulatory changes,which are being effectively monitored and mitigated.

 The Company is exposed to fluctuations in exchange rates of various foreign currenciesdue to revenue earned or expenditure incurred in such currencies.
 Additionally, the debtportfolio of the Company includes a mix of foreign currency loans, which carry risk ofmovements in exchange rates of foreign currencies against Indian Rupee.
 The Company usesappropriate hedging tools such as forward contracts, currency swap, etc., to hedge foreignexchange risk in accordance with its foreign exchange risk management policy.

 The Company has a mixed basket of fixed and floating rate borrowings.
 It continuouslymonitors its interest rate exposure to have a proper mix of fixed and floating rateborrowings in order to mitigate interest rate risk.
 The Company also uses interest rateswap in case of foreign currency borrowings having floating interest rates.